HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 analysts: [Tiggerito, antoineeripret]
 editors: [rviscomi]
 translators: []
 aleyda_bio: SEO consultant, author, speaker and entrepreneur.
-Founder of <a href="https://www.orainti.com/">Orainti</a> (a boutique SEO consultancy working with some of the top Web properties and brands, from SaaS to marketplaces) and co-founder of <a href="https://remoters.net/">Remoters.net</a> (a free remote work hub, featuring remote jobs, tools, events, guides, and more to facilitate remote work).
-Aleyda enjoys sharing about SEO through her <a href="https://www.aleydasolis.com/en/blog/">blog</a>, the <a href="https://www.aleydasolis.com/en/seo-tips/">#SEOFOMO newsletter</a>, the <a href="https://www.aleydasolis.com/en/crawling-mondays-videos/">Crawling Mondays</a> video and podcast series and over <a href="https://twitter.com/aleyda">Twitter</a>.
+Founder of <a hreflang="en" href="https://www.orainti.com/">Orainti</a> (a boutique SEO consultancy working with some of the top Web properties and brands, from SaaS to marketplaces) and co-founder of <a hreflang="en" href="https://remoters.net/">Remoters.net</a> (a free remote work hub, featuring remote jobs, tools, events, guides, and more to facilitate remote work).
+Aleyda enjoys sharing about SEO through her <a hreflang="en" href="https://www.aleydasolis.com/en/blog/">blog</a>, the <a hreflang="en" href="https://www.aleydasolis.com/en/seo-tips/">#SEOFOMO newsletter</a>, the <a hreflang="en" href="https://www.aleydasolis.com/en/crawling-mondays-videos/">Crawling Mondays</a> video and podcast series and over <a href="https://twitter.com/aleyda">Twitter</a>.
-ipullrank_bio: An artist and a technologist, all rolled into one, Michael King is the founder of enterprise digital marketing agency, <a href="https://ipullrank.com">iPullRank</a> and founder of Natural Language Generation app <a href="https://www.copyscience.io">CopyScience</a>.
+ipullrank_bio: An artist and a technologist, all rolled into one, Michael King is the founder of enterprise digital marketing agency, <a hreflang="en" href="https://ipullrank.com">iPullRank</a> and founder of Natural Language Generation app <a hreflang="en" href="https://www.copyscience.io">CopyScience</a>.
 Effortlessly leaning on his background as an independent hip-hop musician, Mr. King is a compelling content creator and an award-winning dynamic speaker who is called upon to contribute to technology and marketing conferences and blogs all over the world.
 You can find Mike talking trash on <a href="https://twitter.com/ipullrank">Twitter</a>
 fellowhuman1101_bio: 100% human & totally not a robot, Jamie Indigo untangles technologies to help humans access useful information and businesses provide valuable digital experiences.
-She founded <a href="https://not-a-robot.com">Not a Robot</a> to consult with a focus on the human aspects of technical SEO including ethics & inclusion in technology and the search industry.
+She founded <a hreflang="en" href="https://not-a-robot.com">Not a Robot</a> to consult with a focus on the human aspects of technical SEO including ethics & inclusion in technology and the search industry.
 She can be found learning in public on <a href="https://twitter.com/Jammer_Volts">Twitter</a>.
 discuss: 2043
 results: https://docs.google.com/spreadsheets/d/1ram47FshAjzvbQVJbAQPgxZN7PPOPCKIK67VJZCo92c/
 featured_quote: Despite the growing use of mobile devices and Google's move to a Mobile first index, non-trivial disparities were found across mobile versus desktop pages, like the one between mobile and desktop links.